Bath Safety: how to use essential oils safely in the bath

 How to use: Mix 5-20 drops of essential oil per ½ ounce (1 tablespoon) of your chosen bath base.
 Either use this amount for one bath, or make up a larger quantity for future use.

-Things you need to order but are easy to get from suppliers and re-sellers that cater to the crafters.
+Things you need to order but are easy to get from suppliers and re-sellers that cater to crafters.

 • Solubol

-If you want to use essential oils in the bath — or dilute them in any water, to use for things like body mists and sprays — this is the product we recommend.
+If you want to use essential oils in the bath — or dilute them in water, to use for things like body mists and sprays — this is the product we recommend.

-This is a dispersant for essential oils in water-based systems like body mists and sprays which are high in water or hydrosols.
+Solubol is a dispersant for essential oils in water-based systems like body mists and sprays which are high in water or hydrosols.
 Start mixing at a 1:1 ratio, then add more solubol until the essential oils are fully incorporated or solubilized, which may require a dilution ratio of 1 part essential oil to up to 8 parts solubol.
 Ingredients (INCI): sucrose stearate, Helianthus annus (sunflower oil), cera alba (beeswax), Sterculia urens gum, acacia gum, Propolis cera (bee propolis), glycerin, lecithin, Cocos nucifera (coconut oil), tocopherol, L-ascorbic acid, Rosmarinus officinalis (Rosemary) Leaf extract.

 How to use: Mix 5-20 drops of essential oil with Solubol at the recommended ratio.
 Follow manufacturer’s instructions.